 Return the funds

 If you don’t want to challenge the dispute, you can always return the funds from the transaction to your customer.
-To do this, select “No” on the first question of the form, where we ask you if you’d like to challenge the dispute.
-Submit the form to us, and we’ll let the bank know you’d like to return the funds to the customer.
+To do this, select No on the first question of the form, where we ask you if you’d like to challenge the dispute.
+Submit the form to us, and we’ll let the bank know that you’d like to return the funds to the customer.

 Challenge the dispute

-If you do want to challenge the dispute, select “Yes” on the first question of the form and respond to the rest of the questions.
+If you do want to challenge the dispute, select Yes on the first question of the form and respond to the rest of the questions.
 Collect any supporting documentation that the form asks for and attach it to the form before submitting it.
-We may contact you back if we think the bank will need more information.
+We may be back in touch with you if we think the bank will need more information.